 Try to do some regular exercise

-Studies have shown that people with COPD who exercise regularly tend to improve their breathing, ease symptoms, and have a better quality of life.
+Studies have shown that people with COPD who exercise regularly tend to improve their breathing, ease symptoms and have a better quality of life.

 Any regular exercise or physical activity is good.
-However, ideally the activity that you do should make you at least a little out of breath, and be for at least 20-30 minutes, at least four to five times a week.
+However, ideally the activity that you do should make you at least a little out of breath, and be for at least 20-30 minutes, at least three to four times a week.
 If you are able, a daily brisk walk is a good start if you are not used to exercise.
 But, if possible, try to increase the level of activity over time.

+If your ability to exercise is limited by your COPD (grade 3 or more) or if you have been hospitalised with a flare-up, you will need specialist advice to help you exercise safely.
 You may be referred for pulmonary rehabilitation or be under the care of a community respiratory team.
 You will be given exercises and advice to try to help you stay as fit as possible.
 This is important because, effectively, you may become disabled due to your breathlessness.

 Try to lose weight if you are overweight